Luxury Group Accommodation in the Peak District – Self Catering Holiday Cottages at 5 Star Uppermoor Farm

 Climbing The gritstone edges north of Bakewell have become a mecca for rock climbers, offering everything from beginners’ routes to E10 classics.
 The White Peak provides a different climbing experience, with its steeper rock faces offering fewer cracks.

-Equestrian The nearest riding centre is Edwin Mosley’s Haddon House Stud at Monyash Road, Over Haddon, a couple of miles outside Bakewell.
+Equestrian The nearest riding centre is Christine Mosley’s Haddon House Stud at Monyash Road, Over Haddon, a couple of miles outside Bakewell.
 Tel: 01629 813723

 Outdoors A full range of activities aimed specifically at groups is available at the Thornbridge Outdoor Centre Tel: 01629 640491